koreo-dev/koreo.dev/docs/getting-started/tooling-installation.md

 Code extension directly from VS Code.
 Simply open the extensions panel and search for “koreo-ls”.

-It will assume your language server is at `koreo-ls`.
+It will assume the `koreo-ls` language server executable is in your system path.
 You can override this by going to `Preferences → Settings → Koreo Language Server` or setting it in your settings.json file.